-If you are planning on going scuba diving in the Galápagos Islands, chances are that you probably have your own gear.
-If you do, I would highly recommend that you bring it.
+If you are planning on going scuba diving in the Galápagos Islands, you may have your own gear.
+If you do, I highly recommend that you bring it.
 You will want to make sure you are familiar with and comfortable with the gear you use on the dives in the islands.

 If you don’t have your own gear, you will want to think about purchasing gear before your trip.
 Many tour operators will provide gear, but you will want to confirm before you go if you don’t plan on bringing your own.
 If you do buy gear, I would strongly recommend that you try it out and become comfortable with it before your trip.

 Make Sure You Have the Necessary Certifications

 If you are a beginner and don’t have gear or scuba diving certification, there are places where you can get certification in the Galápagos Islands.
 If you don’t take care of these certifications before you go, I would strongly recommend making these arrangements well in advance of your trip.

 Because most of the dive sites in the Galápagos Islands involve strong currents and surge, I also strongly recommend that you purchase the proper dive insurance before you go on your trip.
 The dives in the Galápagos are not the easiest dives and you will be glad you have it if you end up needing it.
 Emergency medical evacuation and the use of a hyperbaric chamber can run into the tens of thousands of dollars.

 - Proof of Dive Insurance

 - Rash Guard (or another layer to wear under your wetsuit)

 - Reef Hook (for the currents if you are planning to visit Darwin or Wolf Island)